Pascal-Kueng/dyadMLM/dev/roadmap.md

 ## Version 0.0.1 - First CRAN Release Candidate

-Goal: ship a small, reliable data-preparation workflow with enough ILD support to be useful for composition-aware dyadic MLMs before adding larger model-building features.
+Goal: ship a small, reliable data-preparation and interpretation workflow with enough ILD support to be useful for composition-aware dyadic MLMs before adding larger model-building features.

+### v0.0.1 Release Gate

+The first release milestone is complete when all of the following are true:

+- [x] Core composition-aware validation and APIM, DIM, and DSM column construction are implemented and tested.
+- [x] Cross-sectional and ILD temporal predictor decomposition, composition filtering, exchangeability overrides, pooling, metadata, and printing are implemented and tested for the documented scope.
+- [ ] A public, engine-independent covariance back-transformation converts the exchangeable shared/`.i_diff_*` residual representation to an interpretable member-level covariance matrix, with scalar summaries and focused tests.
+- [ ] Documentation shows a correct `glmmTMB`/DHARMa workflow for
+  `dispformula = ~ 0`, role-specific checks, and clear limitations concerning autocorrelation and multicollinearity.
+- [ ] APIM, mixed-APIM, DIM, and DSM vignettes are internally consistent and clearly distinguish implemented workflows from methodological limitations.
+- [ ] Mixed-composition ILD convergence examples are either supported by the example data or explicitly presented as advanced/diagnostic specifications.
+- [ ] Documentation, README, citation metadata, pkgdown, tests, and multi-platform R CMD checks are clean.
+- [ ] Version `0.0.1` is released, tagged, and archived.

+Not required for v0.0.1: model fitting or syntax-generation wrappers, public fitted-diagram functions, automated AR(1)/VAR diagnostics, a universal multicollinearity rule, generalized-family diagnostic automation, or a full diagnostics plotting interface.

+Detailed implemented scope and final checks follow.

 - Validate dyadic data and return a model-ready tibble with metadata
 - Support cross-sectional and ILD data for distinguishable and exchangeable